Ztry8/Termlib/README.md

 ```c
 load_wav(const char*, renderer*)
 ```
-used for loading sound in WAV format.
+Used for loading sound in WAV format.
 The first argument is a path to file.
 Returns wav_sound*

 ```c
 void play_wav(wav_sound*, renderer* core)
 ```
-used for playing sound in WAV format.
+Used for playing sound in WAV format.
 The first argument is a sound to play.

 ### TODO